Is a Degree Required to Be a Medical Assistant?

 + Greeting patients

-+ Updating and file patient charts
++ Updating and filing patient charts

 + Ordering supplies